 The delta-8 + CBC capsules have 30 capsules in a box.
 Each capsule carries a generous but still reasonably mild 10 mg of delta-8 alongside 5 mg of CBC.
 Provides you a gradual dose of delta-8 + CBC.
 Useful for relief throughout the day.

-NuLeaf Naturals is a veteran cannabis brand.
-Very consistent across the board.
-Known to many as one of the more established brands in the cannabis industry.
+Five CBD is very consistent across the board.
+They’re known to many as one of the more established brands in the cannabis industry.
 Very trustworthy and safety conscious.

 Full-spectrum delta-8 oil = Carries roughly 20 mg of delta-8 per mL.
 Moderate potency.
 Great for beginners looking for a moderate buzz and ultimate relief.
 Carries other beneficial cannabinoids such as CBD, CBG, and CBN.